Satellite conjunction analysis and the false confidence theorem: The False Confidence Theorem

 Choose a neighborhood $B \ni \theta$ with measure $\lambda(B) = \alpha / \eta$, so that $\lambda(B) \, \eta = \alpha$.
 Define $A$ as the complement of $B$.
 For any belief function satisfying the Kolmogorov axioms, we have

 By definition, $A \not\ni \theta$, and by \eqref{eq:bound} and \eqref{eq:3rdKolmo}, we have

-By definition of $\eta$, the left-most event occurs with $\textnormal{Pro}_{X|\theta}$-probability at least $p$ and, therefore, the right-most event occurs with $\textnormal{Pro}_{X|\theta}$-probability at least $p$, proving the claim. \end{pf}
+By definition of $\eta$, the left-most event occurs with $\textnormal{Pro}_{X;\theta}$-probability at least $p$ and, therefore, the right-most event occurs with $\textnormal{Pro}_{X;\theta}$-probability at least $p$, proving the claim. \end{pf}

-Mathematical formalism belies the simplicity of this proof.
-Given the continuity assumptions outlined above, one can always define a neighborhood around the true parameter value that is so small that its complement---which, by definition, represents a false proposition---is all but guaranteed to be assigned a high belief value, simply by virtue of its size.
-That is the entirety of the proof.
-Further, ``sample size'' plays no role in this proof; it holds no matter how much or how little information is used to construct the epistemic probability distribution in question.
-The false confidence theorem applies anywhere that probability theory is used to represent epistemic uncertainty resulting from a statistical inference.
+Theorem~\ref{thm:fc} is an existence result; so, our proof proceeds by constructing the simplest possible example.
+This is achieved by defining a neighborhood around the true parameter value that is so small that its complement---which, by definition, represents a false proposition---is all but guaranteed to be assigned a high belief value, simply by virtue of its size.
+In practice, no one would intentionally seek out such a proposition, but that is beside the point.